 - Processing must be halted if the individual objects to it.

 With LeadsBridge’s integrations, you can easily and automatically connect Facebook Lead Ads to all your favorite marketing & advertising tools, for GDPR-compliant & real-time data syncing.
 To learn more about Facebook Lead Ads and GDPR, a step-by-step guide will show you everything you need to know about this tool.

 Below are a few examples of Facebook Lead Ads integrations by LeadsBridge.

 Facebook Lead Ads integration with Klaviyo

 GDPR and Facebook products that the law affects

 1. GDPR and Facebook Pixel

-As an advertiser on Facebook, you probably use Facebook Pixels on your website to give your users a better experience and to know the people that use your services or products to show them relevant ads on Facebook.
+As an advertiser on Facebook, you probably use Facebook Pixels on your website to give your users a better experience and know the people who use your services or products to show them relevant ads on Facebook.